Nanny Pay and Taxes

 Final Thoughts – Getting Paid Legally Benefits Both the Nanny and Family

 Don’t worry, paying legally doesn’t have to cost a lot!
-Give the 30 day trial of NannyPay a try.
-It’s only $149/annually for up to 3 household employees and will do most of the work for you.
+Give the 30-day trial of NannyPay a try.
+It’s under $200/annually for up to 3 household employees and will do most of the work for you.